CoSteer: Collaborative Decoding-Time Personalization via Local Delta Steering: Related work

-\paragraph{Inference-time adaptation} Methods like Linear Alignment~\cite{gao2024linearalignmentclosedformsolution}and Contrastive Decoding~\cite{li2023contrastivedecodingopenendedtext} pioneer logit steering mechanisms that dynamically adjust token distributions during generation.
-By computing differential signals between personalized and generic outputs on edge devices, these approaches eliminate dependency on retraining while preserving privacy through localized computation.
-CoS~\cite{he2025contextsteeringcontrollablepersonalization} follows this approach by using a tunable parameter $\lambda$ to scale the impact of personal information, thereby achieving controllable personalization.
-Amulet~\cite{zhang2025amulet} uses online learning algorithms to iteratively optimize the logits distribution, precisely aligning with the user's preferences.
-However, this series of methods requires explicitly transmitting user information to the LLM, which poses a risk of privacy leakage and hinders the practical deployment of these methods.
+\paragraph{Inference-time Adaptation.} In order to bypass the prohibitive retraining costs, inference-time adaptation has emerged as a lightweight alternative that modulates model behavior dynamically during decoding process.
+Unlike the conventional practice of augmenting the input prompt with retrieved user profiles or historical interactions\cite{pag,cuecot}, methods like Linear Alignment~\citep{gao2024linearalignmentclosedformsolution} and Contrastive Decoding~\citep{li2023contrastivedecodingopenendedtext} pioneer logit steering mechanisms that dynamically adjust token distributions during generation.
+By computing differential signals on-device, these approaches eliminate dependency on retraining while preserving privacy through localized computation.
+CoS~\citep{he2025contextsteeringcontrollablepersonalization} follows this approach by using an adaptable parameter $\lambda$ to scale the impact of personal information, thereby achieving controllable personalization.
+Amulet~\citep{zhang2025amulet} uses online learning algorithms to iteratively optimize the logits distribution, precisely aligning with the user's preferences.
+However, this series of methods requires explicitly transmitting user information to the LLM, which risking privacy leakage \citep{YAN2025100300} and hinders the practical deployment of these methods.